keptn-sandbox/keptn-service-template-go/README.md

 ### GH Actions/Workflow: Build Docker Images

-This repo uses GH Actions and Workflows to test the code and automatically build docker images.
+This repo uses GH Actions and Workflows to test the code and automatically build containers and upload it to `ghcr.io`.

-Docker Images are automatically pushed based on the configuration done in [.ci_env](.ci_env) and the two [GitHub Secrets](https://github.com/keptn-sandbox/keptn-service-template-go/settings/secrets/actions)
-* `REGISTRY_USER` - your DockerHub username
-* `REGISTRY_PASSWORD` - a DockerHub [access token](https://hub.docker.com/settings/security) (alternatively, your DockerHub password)

 ## How to release a new version of this service